 Left untreated, pneumonia can lead to serious complications as well, especially in children and the elderly, as well as those with a compromised immune system or previous health problems such as walking pneumonia.
 A common complication is pleurisy, an inflammation of the lining between the ribs and lungs.
 Pleurisy can cause fluid accumulation and lead to bacteria buildup and infection.

-Because both bronchitis and pneumonia can be serious, it’s important that you talk to a doctor if you suspect a problem.
-Our doctors at the urgent care Rockville, MD, office can run diagnostic tests for pneumonia and bronchitis, and then prescribe the correct treatment.
+Because both bronchitis and pneumonia can be serious, it’s important that you talk to a provider if you suspect a problem.
+Our providers at the urgent care Rockville, MD, office can run diagnostic tests for pneumonia and bronchitis, and then prescribe the correct treatment.
 Contact us today.